What Can We Learn from a Semiparametric Factor Analysis of Item Responses and Response Time? An Illustration with the

 \subsection{PISA 2015 Mathematics Data}

-The data we analyze next came from the PISA 2015 computer-based mathematics assessment \citep{OECD2016}.
-The test is composed of 17 dichotomously scored items; only complete response vectors were retained in the data set, leading to a total number of $n = 8606$ observations.
+\yl{The data we analyze next came from the PISA 2015 computer-based mathematics assessment \citep{OECD2016}.
+The test is composed of 17 dichotomously scored items from two mathematics testing clusters (M1 and M2).
+Similar to the \citet{ZhanEtAl2018}, we only retained cases with complete response entries, leading to a total number of $n = 8606$ observations from 58 countries/economies.}

 Among the 17 items, there are four testlets (with item labels starting with CM155, CM411, CM496, and CM564), each of which involves a pair of items.
 We collapsed the two items within each testlet into a single four-category nominal item: The four categories 0, 1, 2, and 3 indicated the original item response patterns $(0, 0)$, $(1, 0)$, $(0, 1)$, and $(1, 1)$, respectively.
 The corresponding RT entries were also summed to a single testlet-level RT variable.
 Accordingly, the number of items involved in the initial fitting is $m_1 = m_2 = 13$, and the number of MVs is $m = 26$.
 During data preprocessing, we identified a number of extremely small and large RT entries, which are potential outliers and may cause instability in model fitting.
-Therefore, we excluded for each MV the top and bottom 1\% RT and the associated item response data.
+Therefore, we excluded for each MV the top and bottom 1\% RT and the associated item response data\footnote{\yl{\citet{ZhanEtAl2018} did not delete any extreme RT entries in their analysis.
+They performed Bayesian estimation with a somewhat informative prior configuration, which is presumably more stable in the presence of outlying observations.}}.
 Then we took the base-10 logarithm of the RT variables and rescaled them to the unit interval.
-Selected descriptive statistics of the final data can be found in Tables \ref{tab:summRT}.
+Selected descriptive statistics of the final data can be found in \yl{Tables \ref{tab:summRT} and \ref{tab:summR}}.